BS/CNL Nursing Program with Seton Hall University (5-year program)

 - Is there a required grade point average?

-- Do all of the above prerequisite courses need to be completed at the time of application?
-Yes
+- Do all of the above prerequisite courses need to be completed by the time of matriculation at SHU?

 - How many students are accepted into the program each year?

 - All applications must be submitted to the Seton Hall Graduate Admissions office by December 1st of the year preceding enrollment, or by December 1st of the applicant's third undergraduate year.